toddfast/mutagen-cassandra/README.md

 * `V003.cql`
 * `003.cql` (Note that this convention doesn't work for Java classes, so I recommend using a prefix that is compatible with Java identifier rules.)

-Lastly, note that if you use Maven, you'll need to put `.cql` files and `.java` files in separate source roots, but Mutagen will find them and order them properly as long as the version tags are consistent.
+Lastly, note that if you use Maven, you'll need to put `.cql` files and `.java` files under separate source roots, but Mutagen will find them and order them properly as long as the version tags are consistent.

-### 3. Invoke Mutagen Cassandra at runtime
+### 3. Mutate

 ````java
 try {